One of the first and easiest steps you can take with your finances is to create a personal budget calendar.

 To successfully use a budget calendar, work with the payments you’ve written down.
 Start scheduling your payments around the dates you have set to ensure things are running smoothly and you can feel proud about sticking with the budget.

-Taking the time to do this will be valuable in the long run, as you’ll be setting good money habits and getting on track with your financial goals.
+Taking the time to do this will be valuable in the long run, as you’ll be creating good money habits, become more financially stable, and getting on track with your financial goals.

 Do I Need A Budget Calendar?

-For me, I used spreadsheets and apps like Personal Capital to help monitor how things were going.
+For me, I used spreadsheets and apps like Personal Capital to help monitor how things are going and my net worth.
 And you might find the budget calendar isn’t enough and may want to try the cash envelope system, for example.

-However, a budget calendar can be a great start to organizing your money and helping prioritize how you save and spend money.
+However, a budget calendar can be a great start to organizing your money, manage your sources of income, keep recurring expenses in-check, and help prioritize how you save and spend money.